godotengine/godot-docs/community/contributing/pr_workflow.rst

 - ``git show`` will show you the changes of the last commit.
 You can also specify a commit hash to see the changes for that commit.

-That's a lot to memorise!
+That's a lot to memorize!
 Don't worry, just check this cheat sheet when you need to make changes, and learn by doing.

 Here's how the shell history could look like on our example: